pharo-ide/Calypso/Calypso-SystemQueries.package/ClyBothMetaLevelClassScope.class/README.md

-I represent local scope of classes where my basis objects are actual classes which define point of view on environment
+I represent local scope of classes which merges both instance and class sides